richafnu/Viva/Viva/glint/setup/people-page.md

 Select the **Manage derived attributes** button to select which derived attributes are available as filters in your reports. **Save changes.**

 :::image type="content" source="../../media/glint/setup/people-derived-attributse.png" alt-text="Screenshot of the live Derived Attributes window.":::

+##### Manage Optional System Attributes

+Optional system attributes are fields which can be mapped to a time zone, language, or personal email shared with Glint.

+Select the **Manage optional system attributes** button to select which optional attributes are available as filters in your reports. **Save changes.**

+###### Manage Hierarchy Groups

+A hierarchy filters an employee's attributes into levels from highest to lowest, or largest to smallest.
+The filter provides precise insights into a survey.
+Define a location hierarchy, such as Region > Country > City, or a department hierarchy, such as Business unit > Department > Team.
+You can also create a custom hierarchy.

+**Hierarchy groups can only be created during initial schema setup.**